Isospin-breaking effects in the three-pion contribution to hadronic vacuum polarization: Fits to data

 \subsection{Fits to BaBar 2021}

 Next, we perform the same fits as in Sec.~\ref{sec:old_data_base} to the BaBar data~\cite{BABAR:2021cde}.
 This data set is split into two parts, above and below $\sqrt{q^2}=1.1\GeV$.
 For the data set below $1.1\GeV$, we use the statistical and systematic covariance matrices as provided in Ref.~\cite{BABAR:2021cde}, for the data set above $1.1\GeV$ we assume the systematic errors to be $100\%$ correlated.
-In either case we use the bare cross sections as provided.
+In either case we use the bare cross sections as provided, again interpreted as including soft FSR effects.

 In addition to the iterative procedure required to obtain unbiased fit results, another complication for data taken using initial-state radiation (ISR) concerns the energy calibration.
 In contrast to the energy-scan experiments SND or CMD-2, the cross-section data do not correspond to a set beam energy, but are provided in bins, with events distributed in accordance with the underlying cross section.
 Accordingly, the actual observable for a bin $\big[q^2_{i, \text{min}},q^2_{i, \text{max}}\big]$ is given by \beq f(x_i) = \frac{1}{q^2_{i, \text{max}}-q^2_{i, \text{min}}} \int_{q^2_{i, \text{min}}}^{q^2_{i, \text{max}}} \diff q^2\, \sigma_{e^+e^-\to 3\pi(\gamma)}(q^2), \eeq or, equivalently, the actual $q_i^2$, replacing the center of the bin, can be obtained by solving $f(x_i)=\sigma_{e^+e^-\to3\pi(\gamma)}(q_i^2)$.
 The results of the fits are summarized in Tables~\ref{tab:fits_BaBar} and~\ref{tab:fits_BaBar_phase}.
 In general, the conclusions regarding $\rho$--$\omega$ mixing are similar as for the previous fits in Sec.~\ref{sec:old_data_base}.
 While there is some indication that a positive phase is favored, the gain in the $\chi^2$ is marginal, and we conclude that also in this case the data are hardly sensitive to $\delta_\eps$.
 The real part $\Re\epsrw$ comes out slightly larger, but, within uncertainties, in agreement with the direct-scan experiments.
 More problematic is the discrepancy in the pole parameters of $\omega$ and $\phi$, with $\mw$ significantly below the values extracted from the direct-scan experiments, and $\mphi$ significantly above.